feng-xueling/TriGait/README.md

 # TriGait
-The code will be released after acceptance.
+The code will be released soon.